leo-schell/IntentionalDiversity_RecSystems/README.md

 By Leo Schell Villanueva

+## Overview
+This project is a study in promoting different kinds of diversity within simple recommendation algorithms on content based platforms like legacy media and social media.

-If you are chronically online like me, you've probably noticed that social media algorithms tend to niche down really quickly.
-For example, I don't know how I ended up on Scottish Sheep Farmer TikTok, but I'm invested.
-My favorite farmer posts weekly updates of his dog Katie and her sheep and it's great.
+If you are chronically online like I am, you've probably noticed that social media algorithms tend to niche down really quickly.
+For example, I don't know how I ended up on Scottish Sheep Farmer TikTok, but it is an absolute delight.
+My favorite farmer, [@seanthesheepman](https://www.tiktok.com/@seanthesheepman?lang=en), posts weekly updates of his dog Katie and through his content my world has become a little richer.

 However, there was a period of time where the vast majority of content recommended to me was about Scottish sheep.
-No other sheep, just scottish sheep.

-Moments like this can be frustrating for users.
-From racial diversity to content diversity, we know that all content-driven platforms can do better.
+No other sheep, just Scottish sheep.
+Moments like this can be frustrating for users. **From racial diversity to content diversity, we know that all content-driven platforms can do better.**

-As data scientists, we participate in this conversation in the form of building infrastructure that allows users to access interesting and novel content.
+As data professionals, we participate in this conversation in the form of building infrastructure that allows users to access interesting and novel content.
+In this project, I examine simple recommendation algorithms that are similar to those used by Netflix built using scikit-learn Surprise for racial and content diversity.
+I then use those results to construct an easy solution to the major problems these algorithms face.

-This project is a study in promoting different kinds of diversity within simple recommendation algorithms.

-## Overview and Background
+## Background
 ### Bottom Line: Audiences don't care about accurate predictions.

 Early recommendation algorithms were evaluated based on accuracy.